cedricfrancoys/blog/QN/mvc-controllers.md

 ## Operations

-Should we be in a RESTful context or not, a request made to a server is always a solicitation to perform an operation and can be interpreted as one of those 3 verbs:
+Should we be in a RESTful context or not, a request made to a server is always a solicitation to perform an operation and, as such, can be interpreted as one of those 3 verbs:
 1. **'do'** something (Action handler)
 2. **'get'** something (Data provider)
 3. **'show'** something (App provider)